Kindle Unlimited vs Nook

 2021.
 Nook released a new cheap Tablet for e-Reading

-Barnes and Noble, in collaboration with Lenovo, has unveiled the new Nook Tablet.
-This latest model is positioned as an affordable option, priced at $129, similar to its predecessor.
-However, it features a lower resolution screen with a resolution of 1280 x 800.
-On the positive side, the new Nook Tablet operates on Android 10 and offers Google Play support for installing Android applications.
-It boasts an octa-core CPU, a USB-C port, Wi-Fi, Bluetooth, GPS, an FM radio, 32GB of internal storage, and a microSD card slot.
-Additionally, it incorporates an 8MP rear camera, a 5MP front camera, and weighs a relatively light 420 grams compared to other 10-inch tablets.
+Barnes & Noble has launched a new Nook Tablet created by Lenovo.
+It’s another budget ($129) model similar to the previous Nook Tablet, featuring an even lower resolution screen (1280 x 800).
+On the positive side, the new Nook Tablet operates on Android 10 and includes Google Play support for installing Android apps.
+It is equipped with an octa-core CPU, a USB-C port, Wi-Fi, Bluetooth, GPS, an FM radio, 32GB of storage and a microSD card slot.
+It also has an 8MP rear camera, a 5MP front camera and is slightly lighter than other 10-inch tablets at 420 grams.

 2018.
 Barnes and Noble releases Nook Tablet 7 2018 Edition

-Barnes and Noble has introduced the second generation of their NOOK 7 tablet, offering expanded storage to accommodate your virtual library and an enhanced reading experience, just in time for holiday shopping.
-The device is now available both in stores and online, priced at $49.99.
-The NOOK 7 boasts double the storage capacity compared to its predecessor, with 16GB of internal storage (expandable up to 128GB).
-It also features a front and rear-facing camera, Bluetooth capability, a headphone jack, a speaker, and a microphone.
-This new NOOK tablet is a fully equipped device, complete with a captivating LCD display, access to the Google Play Store, a soft-touch finish, and upgraded NOOK software, ensuring an improved experience for reading and browsing.
+Barnes & Noble has introduced a second-generation NOOK 7 tablet with increased storage to accommodate your digital library and an enhanced reading experience, just in time for holiday shopping.
+It is available today in stores and online for $49.99.
+The NOOK 7 provides twice the storage capacity of the previous model at 16GB (expandable up to 128GB), along with front and rear cameras, Bluetooth connectivity, a headphone jack, a speaker and a microphone.
+The new NOOK is a fully-equipped tablet featuring a stunning LCD screen, access to the Google Play Store, a soft-touch finish and upgraded NOOK software for a better reading and browsing experience.

 2016.
 Barnes and Noble launched a new website